Foundation for a Smoke-Free World

-An open letter to PMI dated 14 September 2017 and signed by 123 health groups urged the company, if it were serious about ‘designing a smoke-free future’, to “immediately cease the production, marketing and sale of cigarettes”.
+An open letter to PMI, dated 14 September 2017, and signed by 123 health groups urged the company, if it was serious about “designing a smoke-free future”, to “immediately cease the production, marketing and sale of cigarettes”.
 PMI responded by an open letter claiming that if it were to stop selling cigarettes, smokers would not quit smoking but switch to its competitors’ brands.
 “Indeed, our paramount business strategy is to replace cigarettes with less-harmful, smoke-free alternatives.
 That’s what we call a smoke-free future…".
 A smoke-free future that is not based on smoking cessation, but on smokers switching from cigarettes to another tobacco product.

 The WHO stated in 2017 that “research and advocacy funded by tobacco companies and their front groups cannot be accepted at face value.
 When it comes to the Foundation for a Smoke-Free World, there are a number of clear conflicts of interest involved with a tobacco company funding a purported health foundation, particularly if it promotes sale of tobacco and other products found in that company’s brand portfolio.
 WHO will not partner with the Foundation.
 Governments should not partner with the Foundation and the public health community should follow this lead.”

-Used Consultancies and Law Firms with Long-Standing Links to Tobacco Industry
+Used Third-Party Organisations with Long-Standing Links to Tobacco Industry